gcxchange-gcechange/react-gcx-footer/README.md

 ## Summary

-React web part to add full gcxchange-gcéchange footer to pages.
-This footer is contained in a footer landmark to comply with accessibility standards.
+React footer for GCX sharepoint.
+This footer contain hardcoded link for the government of canada, including the government of canada wordmark.

 ![gcxchange-gcéchange footer](./assets/gcx-footer.PNG)